xvitaly/srcrepair/docs/source/faq.rst

 DirectX 8.x support was removed from the latest Garry's Mod versions.
 This game will always use DirectX 9.0c, regardless of the selected mode in :ref:`graphic tweaker <gt-type1>`.

-.. index:: faq, missing face animation, missing eyes, FPS-configs
+.. index:: missing face animation, missing eyes, FPS-configs
 .. _faq-tf2-eyes:

 Missing eyes after installing FPS-config in Team Fortress 2.
 How can I fix this?